palisadoes/pattoo-agents/docs/configuration.rst

      - ``daemon_directory``
      - Directory used to store daemon related data that needs to be maintained between reboots
    * -
-     - ``language``
-     - Language  to be used in reporting statistics in JSON output.
-Language files can be found in the ``metadata/language/agents/`` directory.
-   * -
      - ``polling_interval``
      - Interval of data collection and posting in seconds
    * - ``pattoo-api-agentd``